 A good rehabilitation program should provide the comprehensive resources necessary to achieve an advanced level of independence once a patient is discharged.
 TIRR Memorial Hermann provides this vital support system through a program called Independent Living Research Utilization (ILRU), a national program of research, training, and technical assistance established in 1977 to support self-direction and community living for persons with disabilities.

 Grounded in advocacy combined with effective research and high-quality training and technical assistance, the ILRU program at TIRR Memorial Hermann established the conceptual and programmatic framework for community-based services and has continued to support community living for persons with disabilities throughout its more than 40-year existence.
-The program is led by Lex Frieden, regarded worldwide as one of the leading experts in disability policy and the current chairperson of the board of the National Council on Disability (NCD) and president of Rehabilitation International.
+The program is led by Lex Frieden, regarded worldwide as one of the leading experts in disability policy and past chairperson of the National Council on Disability (NCD) and a past president of Rehabilitation International.
 The Co-Director of ILRU is Richard Petty, a national expert in community-based services, independent living and participant direction.

 The ILRU staff works with independent living centers and other disability-focused organizations around the country to increase opportunities for people with disabilities to live more independently.
-They do this through research, education and consultation, concentrating their efforts on:
+ILRU does this through research, education and consultation, focused on these objectives:

-- Promoting the physical, mental and spiritual well-being of people with disabilities, which enables them to lead productive lives
+- Promotion of the physical, mental and spiritual well-being of people with disabilities, which enables them to lead productive lives

-- Promoting communities free of physical, financial, social and communications barriers
+- Promotion of communities free of physical, financial, social and communications barriers

-- Promoting social justice for people with disabilities
+- Promotion of social justice for people with disabilities

 To help fulfill its mission of creating opportunities for independence through research, education and consultation, ILRU is funded through private foundation grants and grants from numerous public agencies, including the U.S. Departments of Education, Health and Human Services, and Labor.